codespaceDrifter/LinearFeatureMap/README.md

 then we prompt a llm like claude opus 4.5 to interpret the features if possible.

 due to compute and time limitations we start with 4 layers of MLP not all layers: we pick layer 8, 16, 24, 31.

+for each we label the ones that fire > 0.5 only. many features will not be labeled. we get a list of ids of all labeled features.

+when training LFMs, we zero out ALL unlabeled features.

 for activations we are using the first 75% as training and last 25% as test.